sandsturm/whatsapp-converter/README.md

 Das ist eine neue Zeile
 ```

-The resultset will look like this for each line:
+The resultset file looks like this.
+In the default configuration new lines get the same date and time stamp and sender name as the previous line:
 ```shell
 Date Format|Date|Time|Name|Message
 EN|2019-8-21|23:28|Jon Doe|Waste out of wealth 😂